Slant sums of quiver gauge theories: Mirror symmetry of Higgs and Coulomb branches

-Recall that Conjecture \ref{conj: dual tangent space} gives a formula for the tangent space $T_{p^!}\mathcal{M}_C$ when $\widetilde{\mathcal{M}}_H$ is a point.
+Recall that Conjecture \ref{conj: dual tangent space} gives a formula for the tangent space $T_{p^!}\mathcal{M}_C$ when $\mu \in W\lambda$.
 Actually we expect more to be true: this formula should allow one to compute the character of the tangent space for an arbitrary {\emph{nonsingular}} fixed point of a partially resolved Coulomb branch.
 Let us explain the details.

 Let $\bA$ be a torus acting on ${\bf{N}}$ commuting with $G$ and let $\nu\colon \mathbb{C}^\times \rightarrow \bA$ be a cocharacter.
 As in \cite[Section 3(ix)]{BFNII}, it defines a {\emph{partial}} resolution